-What is an Op-Amp ?
+What is an Operational amplifier (Op-Amp) ?

 Op Amp is a short name for operational amplifiers.
 It amplifies the difference between two input terminals and forces the output terminal to reflect the amplified voltage.
 In electronics, it is used for addition, subtraction, integration, differentiation, logarithms, gain, buffer (to amplify power), etc. That is how the name “operational” is justified.